FHNW-IVGI/Geoharvester/README.md

 ###### Requirements:

 - Your favorite terminal
-- Have docker and docker compose installed (https://docs.docker.com/compose/install/)
+- Have docker and docker compose installed (https://docs.docker.com/compose/install/).
+Windows users need to install Docker Desktop (https://docs.docker.com/desktop/install/windows-install/)

 ###### Run:

 1. cd into server folder
-2. Run `docker compose up --build` (this takes a while for the first build)
+2. Run `docker compose up --build` (this takes a while for the first build).
+Make sure to use `docker compose` not the (soon to be) depricated `docker-compose`
 3. Check `localhost:8000`in your browser to verify that backend is running

 #### Troubleshooting: